myhdl/site-myhdl/users/cfelton/index.md

     user and developer
 ---

-<!- introduction about myself -->
+I have been usign MyHDL and contributing to the project for many yeaers now.
+I have successfully used MyHDL in the creation of multiple mixed-signal ASICs and used it for numerous FPGA projects.
 See the following pages for more information on some of my projects and writings:

   * [/users/cfelton/projects]
   * [/users/cfelton/writings]